 We think of medicinal whiskey during Prohibition as having been all bottled-in-bond, but that was only the case after April 1, 1923 when the US Prohibition Commissioner and Andrew Mellon, the country’s new Treasury Secretary, approved a law to force all prescriptions to meet the legal criteria for bottled-in-bond.
 In the early years of Prohibition, medicinal whiskey was being sold to pharmacists by distillers, wholesalers, and warehousemen, but many of these products were being diluted or blended with other products.
 Some barrels had already been adulterated before ever reaching a licensed pharmacist by middlemen, in transit, or by the warehouse owners themselves.
 (The 1922 Concentration Act had just been passed and the transportation of liquor to concentration warehouses was underway so anything was possible.)
 It was very unlikely that pharmacists were adding anything to purposefully harm anyone, but it was obvious that the profits from medicinal whiskey sales were moving away from concentration warehouse owners’ control.
 They had just invested in securing those warehouse permits and would press their advantage.
 Sales were quickly restricted to bottled-in-bond products only.
 The reason I say the decision had a lot to do with profits is because less than 4 years later*, after all the whiskey had been placed under the control of a handful of warehousemen and the bottling of all the aged whiskey stocks in their concentration warehouses began in earnest, the law was suddenly altered to allow leniency on what was considered “bottled in bond.”
 It is terribly convenient that the regulations devised in 1923 governed what could be sold to the public ONLY until the country’s whiskey was finally under the control a few powerful and connected companies.
 By 1927, the Treasury Department assumed the role of the Prohibition Commissioner’s office and instructed the warehousemen to bottle their barrel stocks to halt the aging process and gave them exclusive access to direct sales to pharmacies, effectively cutting out any middlemen.
 The newly bottled medicinal whiskey would still need to be labeled and stamped as bottled-in bond, so something would have to give.
 How would these 25 or so concentration warehouses bottle whiskeys from hundreds of defunct distilleries and be able to call that whiskey bottled in bond?
 It wasn’t made by their distillery during one distilling season!
 So Mellon allowed leniency, the bottling commenced, and the whiskey of America’s defunct distilleries began being bottled under labels belonging to a handful of companies…as bottled in bond whiskeys.
 Thankfully, due to that clause in the 1897 law, the original producing distillery was still made to be mentioned- if only on the back label.
 With exceptions being made by the Treasury Department and bottling being left to the warehousemen, it’s difficult to say just how much whiskey bottled around the time of Repeal was legitimately bottled-in-bond (as the 1897 law intended it to be).
 It’s also difficult to determine what whiskeys were vatted together or which may have been altered in any way.
 Anyone that has tasted Prohibition era whiskeys knows that a brand name can be vastly different from year to year.

-“Straight whiskey” was defined as an alcoholic distillate from a fermented mash of grain distilled at not exceeding 160 proof and withdrawn from the cistern room of the distillery at not more than 110 proof and not less than 80 proof, whether or not such proof is further reduced prior to bottling to not less than 80 proof, and is-
+“Straight whiskey,” as of 1936, was finally defined as “an alcoholic distillate from a fermented mash of grain distilled at not exceeding 160 proof and withdrawn from the cistern room of the distillery at not more than 110 proof and not less than 80 proof, whether or not such proof is further reduced prior to bottling to not less than 80 proof, and is-